Corneal Collagen Cross-Linking

 For individuals who have progressive keratoconus who receive corneal collagen cross-linking using riboflavin and ultraviolet A, the evidence includes randomized controlled trials (RCTs), systematic reviews, and nonrandomized studies.
 Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
 Based on RCT evidence used to inform FDA approval, corneal collagen cross-linking was associated significant improvements in corneal curvature score and corrected distance visual acuity and non-significant improvement in uncorrected distance visual acuity compared with sham treatment after one year follow-up.
 Long-term RCT follow-up is needed.
 Several non-randomized studies measured visual acuity and other measures with corneal collagen cross-linking.
 The adverse events associated with corneal collagen cross-linking include corneal opacity (haze), corneal epithelial defects, and other ocular findings.
-Most adverse events resolved in the first month but continued in a few (1%-6%) patients for six to 12 months.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcomes
+Most adverse events resolved in the first month but continued in a few (1%-6%) individuals for six to 12 months.
+The evidence is sufficient to determine that the technology results in an improvement in the net health outcomes.

 National Institute for Health and Care Excellence

 In 2013, the National Institute for Health and Care Excellence (NICE) issued guidance on corneal collagen cross-linking using riboflavin and ultraviolet A, updating its guidance based on a 2009 systematic review of primarily low-quality evidence; review authors declared no financial conflicts of interest.
 The 2013 guidance stratified recommendations for corneal collagen cross-linking as follows:

 “Most of the published evidence on photochemical corneal collagen cross‑linkage using riboflavin and ultraviolet A (UVA) for keratoconus and keratectasia relates to the technique known as ‘epithelium-off corneal collagen cross-linking’.
 ‘Epithelium‑on (transepithelial) corneal collagen cross-linking’ is a more recent technique and less evidence is available on its safety and efficacy.
 Either procedure (epithelium‑off or epithelium‑on corneal collagen cross-linking) can be combined with other interventions, and the evidence base for these combination procedures (known as ‘corneal collagen cross-linking plus’) is also limited.
 Therefore, different recommendations apply to the variants of this procedure, as follows.